sympy/sympy/doc/src/modules/polys/domains.rst

 It is important when working with the domains not to mix sympy expressions with domain elements even though it will sometimes work in simple cases.
-Each domain object has the methods :py:meth:`~.Domain.to_sympy` and :py:meth:`~.Domain.from_sympy` for converting back and forther between sympy expressions and domain elements::
+Each domain object has the methods :py:meth:`~.Domain.to_sympy` and :py:meth:`~.Domain.from_sympy` for converting back and forth between sympy expressions and domain elements::

   >>> z_sympy = sympify(2)